roytang/blog/content/replies/2016/06/d4f4e6r/index.md

 - WritingPrompts
 ---

-/u/GenreBless in group F for "At A Loss"\n\nHonorable Mention: /u/startoffs for "The Playmaker".
+/u/GenreBless in group F for "At A Loss"

+Honorable Mention: /u/startoffs for "The Playmaker".
 These two felt like the most well-written to me, I had a hard time choosing.